What Are Trifocal Glasses?

-Trifocals are multifocal eyewear that offer different lens corrections.
-Visible lines divide the lens into three segments, including:
+Trifocal lenses are multifocal eyewear that offers different lens corrections.
+They have visible lines that divide the lens into three segments, including:

 - Distance vision.
-This could include driving or looking at a whiteboard.
+This includes driving or looking at a whiteboard from across a room

 - Intermediate vision.
-Card playing and staring at the computer screen fall within this range of vision.
+This includes card playing and staring at the computer screen

 What Vision Problems Can Trifocal Eyeglass Lenses Correct?